 - Chair: Jamie Moorby

 Volunteering with Mosaic can take a variety of forms!
-Some volunteer opportunities include significant training while others help us manage the day-to-day operations of our office and shelter.
+Some volunteer opportunities include significant training while others help us manage the day-to-day operations.

 Our Strategic Plan

-Mosaic Vermont will be thrilled to share our July 1, 2020 - June 30, 2025 Strategic Plan!
+Mosaic Vermont is thrilled to share our July 1, 2020 - June 30, 2025 Strategic Plan!
 This plan aims to guide our work in becoming a more proactive, collaborative, engaged, and sustainable organization.

-The goals in this plan will allow Mosaic Vermont to further its mission by supporting the healing of each person and community that has been impacted by sexual violence, proactively engaging in culture-changing work, keeping itself a healthy and sustainable organization, and integrating both presence and programming throughout all of Washington County.Coming soon!
-Our 2020-2025 strategic plan!
+The goals in this plan will allow Mosaic Vermont to further its mission by supporting the healing of each person and community that has been impacted by sexual violence, proactively engaging in culture-changing work, keeping itself a healthy and sustainable organization, and integrating both presence and programming throughout all of Washington County.Strategic Plan 2020-2025

 We are located in Barre and our office hours for phone calls and scheduled appointments are Monday through Friday 9 am to 4 pm.